Greybody Factor, Resonant Frequencies, and Entropy Quantization of Charged Scalar Fields in the Kerr-EMDA Black Hole: Resonant Frequencies and Entropy Quantization

 (i) \emph{Schwarzschild limit} ($a=0$, $D=0$): $r_+ = 2M$, $r_- = 0$, so $\delta S_{\text{BH}} = 4\pi\cdot 2M/(2M) = 4\pi$.
 The corresponding area quantum is $\delta\mathcal{A} = 4\cdot\delta S_{\text{BH}} = 16\pi\ell_P^2$, which matches the result obtained from the Schwarzschild QNM analysis~\cite{Maggiore:2007nq}.

 (ii) \emph{Slowly rotating limit} ($a\ll M+D$): Expanding to leading order in $a$,

 (iii) \emph{Near-extremal limit} ($a\to (M+D)$): As $\delta_r \to 0$, $\delta S_{\text{BH}}\to\infty$, indicating that the entropy quantum diverges at extremality.
-This is consistent with the vanishing of $T_H$ and $\kappa_s$ in the extremal limit: an infinite number of quanta are required to change the entropy by a finite amount.
+This is consistent with the vanishing of $T_H$ and $\kappa_s$ in the extremal limit: an infinite number of quanta are required to change the entropy by a finite amount. {The entropy-function approach for rotating extremal solutions with axionic hair, including the connection to Kerr-Sen-type attractors, has been developed by dos~Santos~Costa~Filho~\cite{dosSantosCostaFilho:2025ibq}; a microscopic understanding of the divergent entropy quantum $\delta S_{\text{BH}} \to \infty$ at extremality may require input from such near-horizon methods.}

 (iv) \emph{RLDBH comparison}: In the RLDBH of Ref.~\cite{Sakalli:2016mnk}, $\Delta\omega_I = \kappa_s$ exactly, which yields the universal $\delta S_{\text{BH}} = 2\pi$.
 The difference arises because the RLDBH metric has a different singularity structure (a single horizon at $r_+ = r_s$ with $r_- = 0$ effectively), whereas the Kerr-EMDA BH has two distinct horizons with a finite gap $\delta_r$.